awsdocs/alexa-for-business-administration-guide/doc_source/google.md

 # Link Alexa for Business to Google G Suite<a name="google"></a>

-The following versions of G Suite are supported:
+You can link Alexa for Business to the following versions of G Suite:
 + G Suite Basic
 + G Suite Business
 + G Suite Enterprise